Kaneff Centre and Innovation Complex: Blackwood Gallery

-Blackwood Gallery is a contemporary art gallery based in the Kaneff Centre that maintains public artworks and light box exhibits around the University of Toronto Mississauga campus.
-The Blackwood also operates the E-Gallery (stylized as e|gallery), on the ground floor of the CCT building and the Bernie Miller Lightbox outside the William G. Davis Building.
+The Blackwood Gallery, located in the Kaneff Centre, is the flagship gallery space of The Blackwood, a public contemporary art gallery based at the University of Toronto Mississauga that maintains public artworks and light box exhibits around the campus.
+It also operates the E-Gallery (stylized as e|gallery), on the ground floor of the Communication, Culture and Technology (CCT) building and four lightbox exhibits throughout UTM, including the Bernie Miller Lightbox outside the William G. Davis Building.
 Its annual exhibitions include work by students in a joint program of the University of Toronto and Sheridan College.

-It originated from the campus's first art gallery, located in a small corridor of the North Building around the time of Erindale College's opening in 1967, which was the first in Mississauga.
-The current gallery was established in 1992 and is named for David Blackwood, who was a campus artist-in-residence from 1969 to 1975 after he was sought out by Erindale principal John Tuzo Wilson.
-Blackwood, an acclaimed graphic artist known for his depictions of Newfoundland outports and contributions to the campus, was recognized by the Order of Canada in 1993.

-The Blackwood Gallery maintains a permanent collection of over 450 works of Canadian contemporary art with a focus on pieces created by Ontario-based and Inuit artists.
+The Blackwood Gallery maintains a permanent collection of over 450 works of Canadian contemporary art with a focus on pieces created by Ontario-based and Indigenous artists, including David Blackwood, Kenojuak Ashevak, Pitseolak Ashoona, Carl Beam, Rebecca Belmore, Vera Frenkel, Mary Pratt, and Lucy Qinnuayuak.
 A project to upgrade its permanent collection storage and preservation facilities was completed in 2014 during the construction of the Innovation Complex.